Statutory guidance

 This will be the case even if there are changes between the EU rules that apply in NI under the terms of the Windsor Framework and the GB rules.

-Read guidance on UKNI marking
+Read guidance on UKNI marking.

 NI businesses that are importing products from the EEA and placing them on the GB market must ensure that the relevant conformity assessment procedure has been carried out, that the technical documentation has been drawn up and that the products bear the CE marking.
-They will also have to comply with the importer labelling duties (see Section 6 on obligations of importers).
+They will also have to comply with the importer labelling duties (see section 6 on obligations of importers).

-Read guidance on qualifying Northern Ireland goods
+Read guidance on qualifying NI goods.

-12. Approved Bodies
+11. Approved Bodies

-The UK has established a new framework for UK based bodies to assess products against GB rules.
-Existing UK notified bodies have been granted new UK ‘approved body’ status and are listed on a new UK database.
+The UK established a new framework for UK based bodies to assess products against GB rules.
+Existing UK notified bodies were granted new UK ‘approved body’ status and are listed on a new UK database.

 Approved bodies are conformity assessment bodies which have been approved by the Secretary of State to carry out the procedures for conformity assessment and certification for the GB market set out in the 2017 Regulations.